 There is also social gender.

 An example of a simple social norm is hair length.
-There is nothing in our DNA that suggests men are supposed to have short hair and woman have long hair.
-This is a social norm in the West, it has not always been the case, and in many parts of the world hair length is not gendered in this way.
-Who has long or short hair, or if it even matters, has changed over history.
-It evolves and isn’t related to biological gender.
+There is nothing in our DNA that suggests that men must have short hair and woman have long hair.
+This is a modern and current social norm in the West.
+In many parts of the world hair length is not gendered in this way.
+Hair is only one example, much of what makes someone a “man” or a “woman” is defined by loose and changing social norms.

-The clothes you wear, the way you talk, the jobs you have, the roles you play in society, how much you are respected or admired etc., these are all loose.
+The clothes you wear, the way you talk, the jobs you have, the roles you play in society, how much you are respected or admired etc., these are all fluid.
 They do not belong inherently to either biological gender.

 Or perhaps you have someone born who isn’t biologically a man or a woman, they are intersex with a deformed sexual organ.
 Their parents raised them as a boy out of choice.
 The person now identifies as a male socially, looks like a male and acts how you would expect a male to act, but biologically isn’t fully a man or a woman.

-By Daniel Govedar (Posted Oct 2016) (Updated May 2017)
+By Daniel Govedar (Posted Oct 2016) (Updated Mar 2018)